Expensify/App/FORMS.md

 3. Add an event listener to the page/component we are creating and update the tab index state on tab/shift + tab key press
 4. Set focus to the input with that tab index.

-Additionally, ressing the enter key on any focused field should submit the form.
+Additionally, pressing the enter key on any focused field should submit the form.

+Note: This doesn't apply to the multiline fields, pressing enter on multiline fields shouldn't submit the form

 ### Modifying User Input on Change